Welcome To First Protestant Church of New Braunfels.

 Our Beliefs and Teachings

 Since our founding, First Protestant Church has cherished the teachings of God’s Word as proclaimed by the Protestant reformers.
-We celebrate our unity in the essential doctrines and allow a diverse range of perspectives among our membership on secondary matters.
+We celebrate our unity in the essential doctrines of Scripture and allow a diverse range of perspectives among our membership on secondary matters.
 The Evangelical Catechism of 1929 provides a full explanation of our church’s key teachings.

 Our Values